flashapply/blog/publications/what-is-flashapply/index.md

 **FlashApply vs manual applications**

 In the fast-paced world of job hunting, let's crunch the numbers to see how applying to 20 jobs manually stacks up against using FlashApply.
 When applying manually, you may spend an average of 10 to 25 minutes, depending on the nature of the job.
-This time is usually spent on;
+This time is usually spent on:

-- reading job descriptions
+- Reading job descriptions
-- assessing suitability
+- Assessing suitability
-- tracking applications
+- Tracking applications
-- answering repetitive
+- Answering repetitive questions

 That easily adds up to a whopping 500 minutes or 8 hours and 20 minutes for all 20 applications.